Xevious

-is a vertically scrolling shooter arcade video game developed and published by Namco in 1982.
-It was released in Japan and Europe by Namco and in North America by Atari, Inc. Controlling the Solvalou starship, the player attacks Xevious forces before they destroy all of mankind.
+is a 1983 vertically scrolling shooter video game developed and published by Namco for arcades; in North America, it was distributed by Atari, Inc. Controlling the Solvalou starship, the player attacks Xevious forces before they destroy all of mankind.
 The Solvalou has two weapons at its disposal: a zapper to destroy flying craft, and a blaster to bomb ground installations and enemies.
 It runs on the Namco Galaga arcade system.

 The game was designed by Masanobu Endō and a small team.
 Created to rival the success of Scramble, it was originally themed around the Vietnam War and titled Cheyenne.
 Endō wanted the game to have a detailed, integral storyline and a comprehensive world, and to be welcoming for newer players.
-Several enemies and characters were made to pay homage to other popular science fiction works, including Star Wars, UFO, Alien, and Battlestar Galactica.
+Several enemies and characters were made to pay homage to other popular science fiction works, including Star Wars, UFO, Alien and Battlestar Galactica.